Chris Dellarocas: Associate Provost for Digital Learning & Innovation

 Chris leads the advancement of activities and strategies that enhance education at Boston University through the use of digital technologies.
 He collaborates with schools and colleges to ensure the alignment of digital strategies and the introduction of new technologies that further the University’s progress as a 21st century global research institution.
 In addition to overseeing BU’s Digital Learning Initiative (DEI), Chris works in concert with other members of senior academic leadership to provide guidance to the University’s Center for Teaching & Learning (CTL), to the Educational Technology team (EdTech) and to the Office of Distance Education (ODE) through a close partnership with the Metropolitan College.
 Chris led BU’s involvement as part of the edX consortium, including the development of BU’s first Massive Open Online Courses (MOOCs), and facilitated campus-wide experiments in digital learning through the Digital Learning Initiative (DEI) grants program.

-Linda started her BU career in 2010 in Human Resources, and in 2013 joined the Business office of the College of Arts and Sciences.
-In July 2016 she joined DL&I, which was a brand new organization within the Provost’s office.
-Linda supports the Associate Provost for Digital Learning & Innovation.
-She has extensive experience with all administrative duties, enabling her to tailor her skills to meet the requirements of various tasks.
-As DL&I’s Financial Manager, Linda is responsible for following BU compliance on projecting the department spending for all budgeting, as well as managing payroll, purchasing supplies and equipment, and processing Journal Entries.
-Linda has a Bachelor of Science degree in Marketing with a concentration in Economics from Roger Williams University.
-In her spare time, she loves traveling with her family, going to the beach and golfing.
+Linda started her BU career in 2010 in Human Resources, and in 2013 joined the business office of the College of Arts and Sciences.
+In 2016 she joined DL&I, which was a brand new organization within the Provost’s office.
+As DL&I’s Finance and Operations Manager, Linda is responsible for following BU compliance on all budgeting, personnel administration, payroll, and purchasing for the department.
+Linda has a Bachelor of Science degree in Marketing with a concentration in Economics from Roger Williams University and holds a certificate in Human Resources from Quincy College.

 Tina Nguyen: Administrative Coordinator

 Tina provides administrative support to the DL&I Directors, their teams, and to DL&I’s Financial Manager.
-She is responsible for scheduling, function planning, student employees, shopping and procurement, and associated clerical work.
-She earned her B.A. in Anthropology and Women’s, Gender, and Sexuality Studies From Brandeis University and is currently enrolled in the Master of Science in Global Marketing Management program at BU’s Metropolitan College.
+She is responsible for scheduling, event planning, student employees, shopping and procurement, and associated clerical work.
+She earned her B.A. in Anthropology and Women’s, Gender, and Sexuality Studies from Brandeis University and is currently enrolled in the Master of Science in Global Marketing Management program at BU’s Metropolitan College.

 Alexis Williams: Administrative Assistant

-Alexis is a recent graduate of Bard College, where she majored in Studio Arts and minored in Media Studies.
+Alexis provides administrative support to the Digital Learning & Innovation Associate Provost, Chris Dellarocas.
+Alexis also works on communications for Digital Learning & Innovation.
+She is a recent graduate of Bard College, where she majored in Studio Arts and minored in Media Studies.
 Her passions for painting and digital art inspired her year-long Senior Thesis and art show, entitled Lifecasting & Ubiquitous Relationships.
 Alexis is an avid pursuer of accessible media.
 During her time at Bard she led the filming, post-production and advertising for the Experimental Humanities Media Corps.
 Alexis has created digital projects, designed websites, generated promotional videos and graphic design content for a number of nonprofits, and for historical societies such as the Eleanor Roosevelt Val-Kill Partnership in Hyde Park and Dartmouth College’s Tuck School of Business.
-Alexis provides administrative support to the Digital Learning & Innovation Associate Provost, Chris Dellarocas.
-Alexis also works on communications for Digital Learning & Innovation.

 The Center for Teaching & Learning